hokkaido/e2e-testing-with-protractor/README.md

 - We describe the behavior we want to test, in this case `it` should display an error message if the password field is empty
 - We visit (`get`) the page, in this case mysuperawesomepage.com/login
 - We instruct protractor to fill in a user name and press the submit button.
-- We test whether our expected error message is displayed
+- We test whether our expected error message is displayed and use Jasmine's expect syntax to achieve this.

 ##ElementFinder and Locators